 Our Giftedness Assessments

 We would be happy to discuss the type of giftedness testing you are looking for for yourself or your child and what questions you hope to get answered.
-We can also discuss giftedness testing or diagnosing giftedness in general and its opportunities and challenges more generally.
+We can also discuss testing or diagnosing giftedness in general and its opportunities and challenges more generally.
 Contact us anytime.

 author avatar

-Dr. Alan Jacobson, Psy.D., MBA Principle
+Dr. Alan Jacobson, Psy.D., MBA Founder

 Dr. Jacobson is a licensed clinical psychologist who has been practicing for over 20 years.
-Dr. Jacobson provides psychological and neuropsychological testing for adolescents and adults.
+He provides psychological and neuropsychological testing for adolescents and adults.